Luke Falk: New York Jets

 On May 2, 2019, Falk was claimed off waivers by the New York Jets.
 He was waived on August 31, 2019, and was signed to the practice squad the next day.
 On September 12, 2019, Falk was promoted to the active roster.
 He made his NFL regular season debut on Monday Night Football against the Cleveland Browns on September 16, 2019, after an injury to backup quarterback Trevor Siemian, who himself made the start in place of Sam Darnold, who was out with mononucleosis.
 Falk finished his first NFL game 20-of-25 with 198 yards and a quarterback rating of 99.7.
 Making his first career start against the defending Super Bowl champion New England Patriots in Week 3, Falk was only able to pull off 98 passing yards on 12 out of 22 completions with an interception as the Jets lost 30–14.
 Following a bye week, Falk made his second career start against the Philadelphia Eagles in Week 5, where he finished with 120 passing yards and 2 interceptions as the Jets lost 31–6.
 He was waived on October 12.

 Saskatchewan Roughriders

 Falk signed with the Saskatchewan Roughriders of the Canadian Football League on February 19, 2021.
-He was placed on the suspended list on July 3.
-Falk was released on July 24.
+He was projected as one of the team's backups behind starter Cody Fajardo.
+Falk was placed on the suspended list on July 3.
+He was released on July 24.